jads-nl/data-science-foundation-in-python/_sources/handson-ml2/projects.md

 7. Study how you would solve the problem manually.
 8. Identify the promising transformations you may want to apply.
 9. Identify extra data that would be useful (go back to "Get the Data" on page 502).
 10. Document what you have learned.

+> Try to get insights from a field expert for these steps.

 ### 4. Prepare the data
 Notes: